ICP-HUBS-DevRels-Syndicate/fetch-icp-motoko/README.md

 - `/get-utxos` - Returns dummy UTXOs for a Bitcoin address
 - `/get-current-fee-percentiles` - Returns dummy fee percentiles
 - `/get-p2pkh-address` - Returns a dummy P2PKH address
-- `/send` - Simulates sending Bitcoin to an address
-- `/dummy-test` - Test endpoint for basic connectivity

 Note: This is a dummy implementation that returns mock data.
 The actual implementation needs to be amended.